4 min read

 What is UpWatch?

-UpWatch is a social tracking platform where people share status updates with each other through group alarms.
+UpWatch is a group alarms app where people share status updates with each other through scheduled alarms.

 You create an alarm, set a schedule, add people as "senders" (who share updates) or "recipients" (who receive them).
-When the alarm time comes, senders tap once to share their status.
+When the alarm time comes, senders press a single button to share their status.
 Recipients get notified instantly.

 No chat threads.
 No endless replies.
 Just structured status updates at the right time.

-Most communication tools are built for conversation.
-UpWatch is built for coordination.
+Messaging apps are designed for conversation.
+UpWatch is designed for coordination.

 How It Works Differently